I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Month by Month Breakdown

-For each month, I’ve provided the pros and cons, along with what you can expect in terms of weather, wildlife viewing, birdwatching, Kilimanjaro and Zanzibar.
+In the breakdown below, I’ve provided the pros and cons of each month, along with what you can expect in terms of weather, wildlife viewing, birdwatching, Kilimanjaro and Zanzibar.

 January in Tanzania